Best Keyboard for Typing Practice

 Does a Keyboard Improve WPM?

-A keyboard can improve your WPM indirectly—mainly by improving comfort (less fatigue), reducing your error rate, and helping you stay consistent during longer sessions.
-That’s why many “faster typing” gains come from staying accurate while gradually increasing speed.
+A keyboard can improve your WPM indirectly by improving comfort, reducing your error rate, and helping you stay consistent during longer sessions.
+Many real typing gains come from staying accurate for longer, not from magically pressing keys faster.

 1) Switch type (feel)